SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 This target interpreted to cover reasearch on

-- Access to adequate, safe and affordable housing and basic services
+- Improving access to adequate, safe and affordable housing and basic services

 - Upgrading slums.